A Idioms

 abide by (something)

-The cleaning staff were forced to abide by the rules of the school.
+The cleaning staff must abide by the rules of the school.

 able to breathe easily again

-My friend was able to breathe easily again when his company did not go out of business.
+My friend was able to breathe easily again when his company did not go bankrupt.

 able to do (something) blindfolded